 - Phone: 513-475-6124 or 1-800-94-HIPPO

-PNC Festival of Lights at the Cincinnati Zoo & Botanical Garden in Cincinnati, Ohio: Established over 20 years ago, Festival of Lights has become the region’s largest and most anticipated holiday event.
+PNC Festival of Lights at the Cincinnati Zoo & Botanical Garden in Cincinnati, Ohio was previously voted the #1 zoo lights in the country by USA Today.
+Established over 20 years ago, Festival of Lights has become the region’s largest and most anticipated holiday event.
 The 2.5 million lights sparkle in the background of special holiday entertainment, carolers, children’s activities, reindeer, train rides and seasonal fare that have made this event one of the tri-state’s most cherished family traditions.

 Don’t miss our FREE monthly issues.